scheidelg/labyrinth/README.md

 ```
 User-agent: *
-Disallow: /ephi.html
+Disallow: /ephi
 ```

-All clients are disallowed access to `/ephi.html`.
+All clients are disallowed access to pages with paths starting with '/ephi'.

 ## Viewing Labyrinth Activity Logs